Let us help you with finding an office space

 According to our (Y)OUR SPACE report, just over half (54%) of survey respondents anticipate extending hot desking and desk-sharing regimes, as our relationship with the office becomes more fluid.

-Post-pandemic, many businesses will be seeking more efficient ways of utilising office space, whether that’s moving to a smaller space and reducing their square footage, reconfiguring their existing space, or utilising surplus space.
+Many businesses are seeking more efficient ways of utilising office space, whether that’s moving to a smaller space and reducing their square footage, reconfiguring their existing space, or utilising surplus space.
 Fluidity is key.

 According to our (Y)OUR SPACE report, just over half (54%) of survey respondents anticipate extending hot desking and desk-sharing regimes, as our relationship with the office becomes more fluid, and space becomes more collaborative.
 On top of that, 36% of respondents believe that they’ll decrease the occupational density in their office portfolios – so that fewer employees are squeezed onto rows of desks.